aws/amazon-vpc-cni-k8s/.github/PULL_REQUEST_TEMPLATE.md

 If no, create an issue with enhancement/testing label -->

-**Will this break upgrades and downgrades.
-Has it been tested?**:
+**Will this break upgrades or downgrades.
+Has updating a running cluster been tested?**:

-**Does this require config only upgrades?**:
+**Does this change require updates to the CNI daemonset config files to work?**:
 <!--
-If this change does not support kubectl patch please add the reason.
+If this change does not work with a "kubectl patch" of the image tag, please explain why.
 -->

-**Does this PR introduce a user-facing change?**:
+**Does this PR introduce any user-facing change?**:
 <!--
-If no, just write "NONE" in the release-note block below.
-If yes, a release note is required:
+If yes, a release note update is required:
 Enter your extended release note in the block below.
-If the PR requires additional action from users switching to the new release, include the string "action required".
+If the PR requires additional actions from users switching to the new release, include the string "action required".
 -->

 ```release-note